 Valsartan and Hydrochlorothiazide tablets can cause harm or death to an unborn baby.
 Talk to your doctor about other ways to lower your blood pressure if you plan to become pregnant.
 If you get pregnant while taking Valsartan and Hydrochlorothiazide tablets, tell your doctor right away.

-Valsartan and Hydrochlorothiazide tablets contain two prescription medicines:
+Valsartan and Hydrochlorothiazide tablets contains 2 prescription medicines:

 1. valsartan, an angiotensin receptor blocker (ARB)